csantabearing/lambda-face-emotion/README.md

 ## Face-bokeh

+- Rename `frozen_inference_graph.pb` to `model.graphdef`
-- Write the config.pbtxt with platform: "tensorflow_graphdef"
+- Write the config.pbtxt with:
+  - platform: "tensorflow_graphdef"
+  - The input tensor is called `ImageTensor` and should be UINT8 with dims [-1,513,513,3]
+  - The output tensor is called `ResizeBilinear_3` and should be FP32 with dims [-1,513,513,21]
 - Upload to s3 with the following folder strutcture

 ```bash